IBM's Shareholder Risk Is As Big A Problem As Quarterly Revenue

 When a new chief executive takes charge, he or she must do what other successful executives at IBM have done to ensure a fresh start: wipe the slate clean of his or her predecessor’s non-productive processes, products, and tangible and intangible assets (In 1956, Watson Jr. called a constitutional convention for feedback from his executive team on how to move forward).
 One of these actions should be to write off the corporation’s bad goodwill.
 When this impairment is finally taken, it will punctuate a two-decade long deterioration in employee productivity, and the outright loss of critical employees through resource actions and resignations.

-These goodwill impairments will reveal to the chief financial officers in the knowledge industry something that has been intuitively obvious to their manufacturing counterparts for over a century: warehouses, even virtual warehouses, need to be continually refreshed and refilled with new products of significantly higher value, not filled with the stale vestiges of value remaining from yesteryear; manufacturing facilities, especially virtual, high-tech manufacturing facilities distributed worldwide in home offices, need human assets that are self-motivated, creative, engaged and passionate about their work; intangible human assets, like their tangible counterparts, need investment and on-going maintenance to perform their jobs and to achieve their estimated goodwill value; and, finally, the business must first invest in making people more productive, processes more effective, and products more valuable, before exchanging one form of paper—greenbacks—for another form of paper through stock buybacks.
+These goodwill impairments will reveal to the chief financial officers in the knowledge industry something that has been intuitively obvious to their manufacturing counterparts for over a century: warehouses, even virtual warehouses, need to be continually refreshed and refilled with new products of significantly higher value, not filled with the stale vestiges of value remaining from yesteryear; manufacturing facilities, especially virtual, high-tech manufacturing facilities distributed worldwide in home offices, need human assets that are self-motivated, creative, engaged and passionate about their work; intangible human assets, like their tangible counterparts, need investment and ongoing maintenance to perform their jobs and to achieve their estimated goodwill value; and, finally, the business must first invest in making people more productive, processes more effective, and products more valuable, before exchanging one form of paper — greenbacks — for another form of paper through stock buybacks.

 To Drucker's credit, the twenty-first century growth of goodwill in the knowledge industry is documenting his twentieth century assertion of the growing value of human assets to a corporation.
-The disregard IBM’s chief executives have shown in valuing, retaining and making these assets more productive demonstrates how they have lost touch with their corporation’s institutional memory: they no longer understand the essence of the most basic of human financial equations—that an enthusiastic, engaged and passionate employee is a productive employee.
+The disregard IBM’s chief executives have shown in valuing, retaining and making these assets more productive demonstrates how they have lost touch with their corporation’s institutional memory: they no longer understand the essence of the most basic of human financial equations — that an enthusiastic, engaged and passionate employee is a productive employee.

 As a result, factor into your investments a significant goodwill impairment at IBM.
 It is just a matter of time and transparency, or one triggering event that the board of directors should ensure comes sooner rather than later: a change of direction and leadership.